Review

 If you are mostly a software based designer, or somebody who needs larger cuts than the ScanNCut can handle (a small business or commercial cutter, for example), then we'd recommend checking our complete vinyl cutter guide for some more suitable options.

-What do you think of Brother’s ScanNCut2?
-Better than the Cameo and Explore Air?
+What do you think of Brother's ScanNCut2?

 For a detailed breakdown of how they compare, check out our Best Vinyl Cutters comparison.
 Also, don't forget to visit our Reviews portal for more excellent machines.